Start Drawing: Techniques for Pencil Portraits

 Driven by the amazing qualities of the human form and face, Gabrielle hopes to record the beauty of life in her art for others to enjoy.

-Check out Gabrielle's full catalog of art classes offered here on Skillshare and stay up to date with her latest creations by following her on the web:
+Check out Gabrielle's full catalog of art classes offered on Skillshare and Follow to stay up to date with her future classes.